A Family of Instanton-Invariants for Four-Manifolds and Their Relation to Khovanov Homology: Haydys--Witten homology

-We now have all ingredients at hand to qualitatively define Haydys-Witten Homology, which assigns a Floer-type instanton homology $HF(W^4)$ to any Riemannian four-manifold.
-The construction is a standard application of the ideas of Floer theory and is summarized in \autoref{sec:background-HWF-theory-general-manifolds}.
-If $W^4$ admits a non-vanishing unit vector field $w$, there is actually a one-parameter family of such homologys $HF_{\theta\/}(W^4)$, $\theta \in [0,\pi]$.
-Moreover, the construction is functorial: Any cobordism $(M^5,v)$ of four-manifolds $W^4$ and $\tilde W^4$, where $v$ is a non-vanishing vector field on $M^5$, provides a linear map between the Floer groups associated to its boundaries.
+We now have all ingredients at hand to qualitatively define Haydys--Witten Homology, which assigns a Floer-type instanton homology $HF\bigl(W^4\bigr)$ to any Riemannian four-manifold.
+The construction is a standard application of the ideas of Floer theory and is summarized in Section~\ref{sec:background-HWF-theory-general-manifolds}.
+If $W^4$ admits a non-vanishing unit vector field $w$, there is actually a one-parameter family of such homologies $HF_{\theta}\bigl(W^4\bigr)$, $\theta \in [0,\pi]$.
+Moreover, the construction is functorial: Any cobordism $\bigl(M^5,v\bigr)$ of four-manifolds $W^4$ and \smash{$\tilde W^4$}, where $v$ is a non-vanishing vector field on $M^5$, provides a linear map between the Floer groups associated to its boundaries.
 In particular, this implies the existence of natural linear maps between Floer groups for different values of $\theta$.

-It is to a large extend unclear under what conditions Haydys-Witten homology has a fully rigorous meaning.
-Currently the most important missing parts are compactness and gluing results for the moduli space of Kapustin-Witten and Haydys-Witten solutions.
-There have been some important advances in this direction, mostly due to Taubes \cite{Taubes2013, Taubes2017, Taubes2018, Taubes2019, Taubes2021}, but also see \cite{Tanaka2019, He2019d}.
+It is to a large extent unclear under what conditions Haydys--Witten homology has a fully rigorous meaning.
+Currently, the most important missing parts are compactness and gluing results for the moduli space of Kapustin--Witten and Haydys--Witten solutions.
+There have been some important advances in this direction, mostly due to Taubes~\cite{Taubes2013, Taubes2017, Taubes2019, Taubes2021, Taubes2018}, but also see~\cite{He2019d, Tanaka2019}.

-We conclude the article with a short explanation of Witten's proposal regarding Khovanov homology from the perspective of Haydys-Witten Floer theory in \autoref{sec:background-HWF-theory-and-Khovanov-Homology}.
-This has attracted a lot of attention and provides an important testing ground for Haydys-Witten Floer theory and hints at the information that is measured by the topological invariants.
-Conversely, one may hope to "read off" properties of Khovanov homology for general three-manifolds from the general properties of Floer-like theories.
+We conclude the article with a short explanation of Witten's proposal regarding Khovanov homology from the perspective of Haydys--Witten Floer theory in Section~\ref{sec:background-HWF-theory-and-Khovanov-Homology}.
+This has attracted a lot of attention and provides an important testing ground for Haydys--Witten Floer theory and hints at the information that is measured by the topological invariants.
+Conversely, one may hope to ``read off'' properties of Khovanov homology for general three-manifolds from the general properties of Floer-like theories.